Engin-Boot/pong-stage-Varsha-Chalasani/Stage0/setBallDirection.md

 When the ball touches the paddle

-Then ball's direction is reset
+Then reset ball's direction

-### Scenario: Ball touches the other two boundaries
+### Scenario: Ball touches the horizontal boundaries

 Given a working interface
 And direction of ball before it touches the boundary

-When ball touches boundary
+When ball touches horizontal boundary

 Then reset the ball in appropriate direction

-### Scenario: Ball touches player boundary and not paddle
+### Scenario: Ball misses collision and no-Collision-Count less than 4

 Given a working interface

-When ball touches player boundary
+When ball touches vertical boundary

-Then end the game
+Then reset ball's direction